 “Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.” – Antoine de Saint-Exupery

 If there is one thing I’ve learned over my 15-ish years as a choreographer, it is that you can’t be is too precious about your work.
 My choreography mentor Sara Pearson once told me that you have to be a “ruthless editor” to succeed as a choreographer.
-It’s easy to get attached to every movement, moment, and musical choice, but that attachment can blind you to the fact that sometimes your first idea (or second or third or tenth…) isn’t your best.
-Don’t be afraid to get rid of what isn’t serving the dance at any given moment.
-You can always add it back it if you decide that it is truly needed.
+It’s easy to get attached to every movement, moment, and musical choice, but that attachment can blind you to the fact that sometimes your first idea (or second or third or tenth…) isn’t always your best.
+As a choreographer, you can’t be afraid to get rid of what isn’t serving the dance at any given moment.
+After all, you can always add it back it if you decide that it is truly needed.

-Two top-line ideas to make you more comfortable with the practice of editing your choreography: First, journal often throughout the process.
-Working through your ideas on paper can allow new choreographic ideas to “reveal themselves” to you, and help you figure out why you might be overly attached to different parts of the work.
-Second, record and save every version of your work, that way you can always go back to material that was cut to add it back in or repurpose in another section.
+I have two top-line ideas that have made me more comfortable with the practice of editing my choreography: First, I try to journal often throughout the process.
+Working through my ideas on paper can allow new choreographic ideas to “reveal themselves” to me, and help me to figure out why I might be overly attached to different parts of the work.
+Second, I like record and save every version of my work.
+This way, I can always go back to material that was cut to add it back in, or repurpose in another section.

 Consider Rudolf Laban’s Movement Principles: Body, Effort (Quality), Shape, Space.
 Be clear with these concepts both in your intention (the movement you are creating) and your/the dancer’s follow through (the performance of that movement).
 Where exactly is that arm reaching to?
 Should the a particular movement be sharper or smoother?
 Are the all dancers curving their torsos to the same degree?
 A little clarification can go a long way in helping a dance look polished.